Skip to main content

 Anti-affinity groupsYesNoNo

-Short-lived kubeconfigYes (30 days)No (long-lived)No (long-lived)
+Short-lived kubeconfigYes (configurable TTL, CA rotation)No (long-lived)No (long-lived)

 GPU instancesYes (6 families)Yes (limited)No